isomerpages/sportsg-corp/_singapore-sport-institute/Athlete Life/Team Singapore Card.md

     *   Full payment will be collected before laboratory works (if any) can be processed.
     *   Not to be used in conjunction with any other ongoing promotions, packages, or privileges.
     *   Corporate discount does not apply to laboratory works, oral hygiene products, medication and other services by external vendors, etc. and specialist dental services.
     *   Consumables charge is applicable for every dental visit.
-Consumables charge are for items such as disposable gloves, gowns, cups and bibs, disinfectants, autoclaving pouches etc._
+Consumables charge are for items such as disposable gloves, gowns, cups and bibs, disinfectants, autoclaving pouches etc.
-*   Team Singapore Rewards Card/ E-Card must be presented by card holder and cardholder’s family member prior to payment for the discount to be valid.
-Offer is extended to the card holder and card holders’ family members only.
+*   Team Singapore Rewards Card/ E-Card must be presented by card holder and cardholder's family member prior to payment for the discount to be valid.
+Offer is extended to the card holder and card holders' family members only.
-*   Mode of payment – Cash/Credit Card/ NETS.
+*   Mode of payment - Cash/Credit Card/ NETS.